WangXuan95/TinyLZMA/README.md

  ![language](https://img.shields.io/badge/language-C-green.svg) ![build](https://img.shields.io/badge/build-Windows-blue.svg) ![build](https://img.shields.io/badge/build-linux-FF1010.svg)

-TinyLzma
+TinyLZMA
 ===========================

 A minimal LZMA data compressor & decompressor.
 Only hundreds of lines of C.

-LZMA is a lossless data compression method with a higher compression ratio than Deflate and Bzip.
-LZMA is mainly used in ".7z" and ".xz" format.
+LZMA is a lossless data compression method with a higher compression ratio than Deflate and BZIP.
+Several container formats supports LZMA:

+- ".7z" and ".xz" format, whose default compression method is LZMA.
-The well-known ".zip" format also supports LZMA, although its default compression method is Deflate.
+- ".zip" format also supports LZMA, although its default compression method is Deflate.

-".lzma" is a very simple format for containing LZMA compressed data, which is legacy and gradually replaced by ".xz" format.
+- ".lzma" is a very simple format for containing LZMA, which is legacy and gradually replaced by ".xz" format.

-TinyLzma supports 3 modes:
+This code, TinyLZMA, supports 3 modes:

 - compress a file into a ".zip" file (compress method = LZMA)
 - compress a file into a ".lzma" file